rlueder/tidytweets/README.md

 Requests sent directly to a Twitter API from a development environment will result in CORS errors, for that reason we use Netlify's functions to proxy API requests to Twitter.

+To start the local development server, run:

 ```
 $ ntl dev
 ```

-The application will be available at [http://localhost:8888](http://localhost:8888)
+The application will then be available at [http://localhost:8888](http://localhost:8888)

 You can read more about Netlify CLI, Netlify Functions and CORS here: